bearbob/bearbob.github.io/content/page/about/index.md

 ---
 title: About
-description: A personal blog about engineering leadership.
+description: A personal blog about engineering leadership, fun, and growth.
 date: '2024-03-10'
 aliases:
   - about-me